Tonywuhk/realai.org/frontier/towards-neural-network-based-general-intelligence.md

 * The architecture needs to be independent enough to allow unlocked learning, so that modules can learn autonomously while communicating with other modules via cleverly designed interface;
 * Multi-agent learning where each agent is considered a module and their means of communication the interface; and
 * Stable input and output interfaces for interactions with the environment.

+### 6.1 Communication

+When the communication between neural networks takes the form of more explicit data such as language or image, this problem can include standard topics such as NLP and generative models.

 ## 7. Basic Cognitive Functions